YSL-1997/OS_IMS/coIOMMU_paper_notes.md

 #### Problem with vIOMMU
 It is not a reliable solution for fine-grained pinning, only used in limited circumstances.
 + Virtual DMA remapping are disabled by most guests in public cloud.
-+ Because significant emulation cost may be incurred due to **frequent mapping operations in the guest**.
++ **Reason:** Because significant emulation cost may be incurred due to **frequent mapping operations in the guest**.
 Such cost could be **alleviated** through side-core emulation, or para-virtualized extension.
 (Well, they still have some new problems, see below):
 	+ Side-core emulation (security issues)
 		+ requires an additional CPU core to perform the emulation
 		+ can only achieve optimal performance with deferred IOTLB invalidation => compromised security.